SERIF AFFINITY PHOTO (MAC/PC)

 - For the beginner this screen may seem to be confusing.

 - There is a great deal to take in.
-However, this is because Affinity has tremendous capabilities to rival those of any of the other software reviewed here.
+However, this is because Affinity has tremendous capabilities to rival those of any other software.

 - You, as a newcomer to image processing will buy this software because it will do everything you need initially, and will continue to do everything you are likely to demand of it when you have reached a more advanced and experienced stage in image processing.
 In other words it will do what you need now, and is future proof in terms of your growing needs.